Pass Out (Tinie Tempah song)

-"Pass Out" is the debut single by English rapper Tinie Tempah.
+"Pass Out" is the debut single by British rapper Tinie Tempah.
 It is the lead single from his debut studio album Disc-Overy (2010) and his debut single on Parlophone.
 The song was a digital-only release and was available to download in the United Kingdom on 28 February 2010.

-English producer and writer Labrinth provides uncredited vocals on the song's hook.
+British producer and writer Labrinth provides uncredited vocals on the song's hook.
+"Pass Out" peaked at the top of the UK Singles Chart.
 A remix featuring American rapper Snoop Dogg was released in the United States on 16 November 2010 for digital download.
 In 2011, Labrinth revealed that Tinie would be releasing "Pass Out" in the US.
 It was re-serviced to radio stations in the United States as the third single from Disc-Overy in October 2011.

 "Pass Out" won British Single of the Year at the 2011 Brit Awards and Best Contemporary Song at the 2011 Ivor Novello Awards.
 The song is featured on the Madden NFL 12 soundtrack.